Now enrolling for Fall 2026 — join the waitlist for priority access.

 How we teach language.

 Real books, not levelled passages.
-Kids read fewer texts, more deeply.
+Students read fewer texts, more deeply.
 Books chosen for the conversations they spark.
-A Grade 4 kid who has argued about Charlotte's Web for six weeks is doing more language work than one who's read twenty levelled stories.
+A Grade 4 student who has argued about Charlotte's Web for six weeks is doing more language work than one who's read twenty levelled stories.

 Writing the way writers write.
 Messy first drafts.
 Read aloud.
 Reread.
 Cut.
 Sharpen.
 We teach revision as the actual craft of writing, not a thing you do after the "real" writing is done.

 Vocabulary from curiosity.
-Words come from the books kids are reading and the questions they're asking, not from spelling lists.
-A word a kid wanted is a word a kid keeps.
+Words come from the books students are reading and the questions they're asking, not from spelling lists.
+A word a student wanted is a word a student keeps.

 AI literacy, built in.
 When to use it, when not to, how to push back on its answer.
-Our kids should be more skeptical readers because of AI, not less.
+Our students should be more skeptical readers because of AI, not less.

 Students engaging in movement-based learning